 It turns out that before Heather booked the prepaid rental, she had confirmed with Hertz that she could return the car early — with a refund for any unused days.
 In fact, the terms of prepaid rentals in Europe are much more customer-friendly than the ones that apply to U.S. rentals.

-The refundability of the unused days on Heather’s prepaid rental was confirmed in her contract with Hertz.
-So Steele found it hard to believe that she was having so much trouble proving her case.
+Hertz confirmed the refundability of the unused days on Heather’s prepaid car rental in its contract with her.
+So Heather found it hard to believe that she was having so much trouble proving her case.

 After repeated attempts to reach anyone at Hertz who was willing to look at the information in her contract, she finally gave up.